Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym

 \subsection{Quality Control}

 Ensuring data quality is essential for RL training.
-To select high-quality training instances from the large CodeGym environment base, we apply two filtering mechanisms: \emph{Tool-Use Complexity} and \emph{Difficulty}.
+To select high-quality task configurations from the large CodeGym dataset, we apply two filtering mechanisms: \emph{Tool-Use Complexity} and \emph{Difficulty}.

-\paragraph{Tool-Use Complexity} We require training instances to exhibit non-trivial patterns of tool use, where complexity reflects both the number and the variety of tool calls.
-Specifically, we use oracle functions to calculate the number of tool calls needed to solve the task and filter out training instances with fewer than $T_{\min}=10$ tool calls to avoid trivial solutions and more than $T_{\max}=256$ to remove repetitive tool call patterns, thus improving the efficiency of RL training.
+\paragraph{Tool-Use Complexity} We require task configurations to exhibit non-trivial patterns of tool use, where complexity reflects both the number and the variety of tool calls.
+Specifically, we use oracle functions to calculate the number of tool calls needed to solve the task and filter out task configurations with fewer than $T_{\min}=10$ tool calls to avoid trivial solutions and more than $T_{\max}=256$ to remove repetitive tool call patterns, thus improving the efficiency of RL training.
 Moreover, to ensure that complexity does not degenerate into repeated use of a single tool, we also require environments to contain at least $4$ distinct tools.

-\paragraph{Tool-Use Difficulty} Training instances should not be too easy for agents to solve.
+\paragraph{Tool-Use Difficulty} Task configurations should not be too easy for agents to solve.
 To measure difficulty, we use the pass rate as a metric.
-Specifically, we evaluate each training instance $4$ times with Qwen2.5-32B-Instruct and retain only those with accuracy no greater than $25\%$.
+Specifically, we evaluate each task configuration 4 times with Qwen2.5-32B-Instruct and retain only those with accuracy no greater than $25\%$.

-After filtering, we obtain a dataset of more than 80k training instances.
+After filtering, we obtain a dataset of more than 80k task configurations with 13k environments.
 Figure~\ref{fig:data_stats} presents statistics of the filtered dataset regarding the number of tools and steps.
 The average numbers of tools and steps are $6.52$ and $44.07$, respectively.
-Table~\ref{tab:env_size_compare} shows a comparison between CodeGym and previous agent training works, where CodeGym has the largest number of different environments and training instances compared to previous agent training works.
+Table~\ref{tab:env_size_compare} shows a comparison between CodeGym and previous agent training works, where CodeGym has the largest number of environments and task configurations compared to other agent training works.